aosabook/500lines/dagoba/chapter.md

 ## Orthogonal Optimization

+TODO

-We've improved our performance for large graphs by several dozen orders of magnitude.
+We've just improved our performance for large graphs by several dozen orders of magnitude.
 That's pretty good, but we can do better.
 Each step in our query has a fixed cost for building the gremlins and making the function calls, as well as a per-step cost.
 Because we're splitting each step out into its own separate unit, those per-step costs can be quite high compared to what they could be if we could combine some steps.
 We've sacrificed performance for code simplicity.
 Many will argue that this sacrifice is acceptable, and that simplicity should trump performance whenever possible, but this is a false dichotomy.
 We can have our simple, easily understood model and also gain the performance benefits of combining steps -- we just have to beef up our compiler a little.
 How do we do that without sacrificing simplicity?
 By making the new compilation steps orthogonal to our existing model.
 We already have a working system, so keep that in place.
-But let's add some new stepflavours, and some new preprocessors that we can turn on to pull those flavours in to our pipeline.
+But let's add some new pipetypes, and some new preprocessors that we can turn on to pull those pipetypes in to our pipeline.
 We'll tag the preprocessors so we can turn them all on or off easily.

 // ok build that
 // perf test it